mitchellday6/EVAT-Web-Application/README.md

   - `--style` // styling changes
   - `--test` // changes to tests

-- **scope** provides context to the commit type, most commonly a TRELLO ticket or some project name.
+- **scope** provides context to the commit type, most commonly a MS planner ticket or some project name.
 - **body** refers to the bulk of the commit message, which can break up into header and footer sections delimited by newlines.
   - A **header** is the body section on the first line of the commit message.
   - A **footer** is entered a full newline separated from the header and may contain any length of UTF-8 content.